 I just put them into the dishwasher & works for me!

 I use my hair PICK & run it down through the rows of bristles.
 It works beautifully.
 Also, you can buy a crystal-like product at a beauty supply store that will take care of it, too.
 I have tried both & I prefer the PICK method & it's free!

 i just use scissors and cut through the hair.
 Or i get a sharp knife

 I use the little seam ripper gadgets that I use when sewing.

 In the dishwasher?
 Where does the hair go ?
 Seems that you will eventually have a plugged drain.
-Since this was in 2004, there has got to be a problem by now.
-LOL

 I have a short haired dog.
 I purchased a silicone deshedding brush.
 It works well but I find removing the hair is impossible, any suggestions?